UKCSE15L/cse15l-lab-reports/Lab3.md

 	Example 1: `find ./technical -name "*.txt"`.
 This command finds all `.txt` files in the `./technical` directory.

-	Example 2: `find ./technical -name "*research*"`: This command finds all files that contain `research`
+	Example 2: `find ./technical -name "*research*"`: This command finds all files that contain `"research"`

 	Source: [man7.org](https://www.man7.org/linux/man-pages/man1/find.1.html) (Found by Googling "find command name option")

-2. `-type` This option allows you to choose the type of file to search for.
+3. `-type` This option allows you to choose the type of file to search for.

 	Example 1: `find ./technical -type f`.
 This command will find all regular files in the `./technical` directory.

 	Example 2: `find ./technical -type d`.
 This command will find all directories in the `./technical` directory.

 	Source: [geeksforgeeks.org]https://www.geeksforgeeks.org/find-command-in-linux-with-examples (Found by Googling "how to use find command linux")

-3. `-mtime` This option finds files that were modified a certain amount of time ago.
+4. `-mtime` This option finds files that were modified a certain amount of time ago.

 	Example 1: `find ./technical -mtime -7`: This command will find all files in the `./technical` directory that were modified less than 7 days ago.

 	Example 2: `find ./technical -mtime +30`: This command will find all files in the `./technical` directory that were modified more than 30 days ago.

 	Source: [Linuxize](https://linuxize.com/post/how-to-find-files-in-linux-using-the-command-line/) (Found by Googling "linux find command options")

 5. `-size` This option searches for files based on their size.